-Argentinian-born Queen Maxima's engagement ring pays homage to her husband's country—The Netherlands.
-The ring features an orange oval diamond flanked by two bullet cut diamonds between two diamond bands.
-Orange happens to be the color of The Netherlands, making it the perfect colored-stone for the Queen.
+Argentinian-born Queen Maxima's engagement ring pays homage to her husband's nation: The Netherlands.
+The ring features an orange oval diamond flanked by two bullet-cut diamonds between two diamond bands.
+Orange is the color of The Netherlands, making it the perfect shade for the royal bride.

 Crown Princess Mary of Denmark

-Crown Princess Mary met Crown Prince Frederik in Sydney, Australia in 2000, when both were attending the Olympic summer games.
+Crown Princess Mary met Crown Prince Frederik in Sydney, Australia in 2000 when both attended the Olympic summer games.
 When the Prince proposed three years later, he presented his now-wife with a ring inspired by Denmark’s flag.
 The stepped design features a center emerald-cut diamond, with emerald-cut rubies on either side.

 Queen Letizia of Spain

-Known for her flawless taste in fashion and accessories, it’s no surprise Queen Letizia’s engagement ring makes a statement.
-Instead of the usual center stone on a band, the Queen’s ring is a modern eternity band featuring a series of baguette-cut diamonds.
-Like Queen Elizabeth II and Duchess Catherine, she too mixes metals and pairs the ring with a yellow gold wedding band.
+Known for her flawless taste, it’s no surprise Queen Letizia’s engagement ring makes a statement.
+Instead of the usual center stone on a band, the queen’s ring is a modern eternity band featuring a series of baguette-cut diamonds.
+Like Queen Elizabeth II and Duchess Catherine, she also mixes metals and pairs the ring with a yellow gold wedding band.

 Camilla Parker Bowles

-For his second chance at love, Prince Charles proposed to his longtime love Camilla Parker Bowles with a ring from his grandmother, the Queen Mother's, collection.
+For his second chance at love, Prince Charles proposed to his longtime love Camilla Parker Bowles with a ring from his grandmother's collection.
 The Art Deco ring shows off a large emerald-cut diamond flanked by smaller emerald-cut diamonds.

 Autumn Phillips was the first to marry one of Queen Elizabeth II's grandchildren.
 Peter Phillips, the son of Princess Anne, proposed with a platinum ring that features an oval-cut diamond flanked by smaller diamonds.